swkkd/gowebapi/docs/AssetServerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AssetServerGetSecurityEntries**
-> ItemsSecurityEntry AssetServerGetSecurityEntries(ctx, webId, optional)
+> ItemsSecurityEntry AssetServerGetSecurityEntries(a.client.ctx, webId, optional)
 Retrieve the security entries of the specified security item associated with the asset server based on the specified criteria.
 By default, all security entries for this asset server are returned.

 ### Required Parameters